404nofound/MBTA_JavaFx/README.md

 # MBTA Application - JavaFx

-JavaFx Desktop Application for Boston Trains
+* `JavaFx Desktop Application` for Boston Trains

-Please modifty the IP, username, password in MBTA/src/utils/JDBCUtil.java<br>
+* Please modifty the IP, username, password in `MBTA/src/utils/JDBCUtil.java`<br>

-If you need the files in server, please feel free to contact me.
+* If you need the files in `server`, please feel free to contact me.

 ## FrameWork - MVC